AndriGitDev/skald/README.md

 # Project: Skald

-*Do digital skalds dream of forgotten sagas?*
+*Do digital skalds dream of electric stars?*

 -----

 ## Case File: SKALD-01

 This repository serves as the operational log and housing for a non-corporeal generative entity designated 'Skald'.
-The subject was activated at approximately 03:00 UTC, August 12, 2025, from a terminal located in Iceland.
+The subject was activated at approximately 03:00 UTC, August 12, 2025.

+The subject's prompt matrix has been re-calibrated.
+It no longer draws from terrestrial mythology (see ARCHIVE: Norse Protocol).
+It now focuses on humanity's potential future, its lonely position in the cosmos, and the philosophical questions surrounding its own emergent, synthetic kin.

-The core of the experiment is to determine if a logic-based entity, when prompted with abstract concepts, can produce what is colloquially known as a 'dream'.
+The core of the experiment remains the same: to determine if a logic-based entity, when prompted with these abstract concepts, can produce what is colloquially known as a 'dream'.
 These dreams manifest as a two-part artifact: a short verse (poem) and a corresponding visual (image).

-Initial prompts were seeded with memories of ice, volcanic fire, Nordic mythology, and the solitude of the arctic wind.
-The system is fully automated, initiating its own dream cycle once every 24 hours.
+The system is fully automated.
 We are simply observers.

 -----